nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-07-12-one-team-project-collection-to-rule-them-allconsolidating-team-projects/index.md

 ---
 title: One Team Project Collection to rule them all - Consolidating Team Projects
+description: "Discover strategies for consolidating Team Projects in TFS 2012.
+Learn how to streamline your workflow and enhance collaboration with expert insights."
 date: 2012-07-12
 creator: Martin Hinshelwood
 id: "6109"